Car Schematic Electrical Symbols

 Both of these things protect the circuit from overload.
 However, the circuit breaker either resets manually or automatically when the circuit malfunctions.
 On the other hand, the fuse melts and leaves a permanent open in the circuit to prevent damage.

-The next car schematic electrical symbol I want to mention briefly is the representation of the coil.
+The next car schematic electrical symbol I want to mention is the representation of the coil.
 Automotive wiring diagrams, use coils often.
-Whether they're located inside of relays or you can see the coil in the representation of the solenoid symbol.
+Whether they're located inside of relays and you can also see the coil in the solenoid symbol.

 Basically, the coil energizes to activate a magnetic field.
 We use this magnetic field to close switches inside of a relay.
 It can also move a solenoid to perform a function.
 If this fascinates you learn more about the high energy coil used in an ignition system.